 The English did not invent the elaborate gardening landscape ideal but they brought their own style and techniques to the endeavor.
 In no other era was this truer than the Georgian.
 Classically imbued elegance and refined style: the earmarks and lasting accomplishments of the decades encompassing the shorter Regency.
 As in fashion, trends evolved and were inspired by other cultures, mainly European.
 In particular, French landscaping influences led to the formalized, highly symmetrical gardens popular during the 17th and 18th centuries.

 However, as the century turned and the war with France instilled stronger sensations of patriotism, wealthy Englishmen rejected anything remotely French.
 Thus, the straight lines and sharp angles of geometric gardens were replaced (in parts) with the natural flow of curved pathways, rounded ponds, and freely growing vegetation.
 Suddenly, the plethora of young men returning from their Grand Tour of Europe could allow their creativity to burst forth.
 They were inspired by the untamed, extreme, and bold terrains prevalent in Europe, as well as the varying garden and architectural styles of countries other than France.
 As a result, the majority of the great estates during the Regency displayed a beautiful meshing of the two gardening styles that was unique from anywhere in the world.

 Compare the drawings of two different English country estates below, the top from 1707 and the bottom from 1835.
-Each image can be clicked on for a larger view.

 The glory of gardening: hands in the dirt, head in the sun, heart with nature.